-Head of Department: Ms Claire Lorenz
+Head of Department: Eleanor Mears

 We aim to enable students to become confident, articulate communicators in both spoken and written English and to foster a lifelong love of literature.
 Studying English Literature at A Level allows students to develop their analytical and writing skills, to share the experiences, perspectives, ideas and beliefs of others and to express themselves in creative and original ways.